Skip to content

 • Proactively identify land to provide space for developing the I&T industry.

-• Expedite the development of the San Tin Technopole in the Northern Metropolis, which will provide about 240 hectares of land together with the HSITP in the Lok Ma Chau Loop.
+• Expedite the development of the San Tin Technopole in the Northern Metropolis, which will provide about 300 hectares of I&T land together with the 87-hectare HSITP.

 • Phase 2 of the Science Park Expansion Programme and Cyberport 5 Expansion works are underway.